tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-3.md

 ---
 title: "Cloth Segmentation and Background Removal Using U2Net"
 excerpt: |
   Fine-tuned U2Net to achieve high-accuracy cloth segmentation for background removal and part identification (top, bottom, and dress).
-This project focuses on preprocessing clothing images for applications in virtual fitting, e-commerce, and fashion visualization.
+This project focuses on preprocessing clothing images for applications in virtual fitting and fashion visualization.

   ## Project Overview
   Developed a robust solution for cloth segmentation, combining background removal and part segmentation into a single pipeline.
 The model enables clean and detailed preprocessing for downstream applications in AI-powered fashion and e-commerce.